Mr-Tosyn/Todo-FastAPI/README.md

 CRUDE App Backend

-This repository contains the backend code for a simple CRUD application
+This repository contains the backend code for a simple CRUD application built with FastAPI